BelfrySCAD/BOSL2/tutorials/Attachments.md

 }
 ```

-Attachment with CENTER anchors can be surprising because the anchors
+Parent-child Anchor attachment with CENTER anchors can be surprising because the anchors
-point upwards, so in the example below, the child's CENTER anchor
+both point upwards, so in the example below, the child's CENTER anchor
 points up, so it is inverted when it is attached to the parent cone.
 Note that the anchors are CENTER anchors, so the bases of the anchors are
 hidden in the middle of the objects.